llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_

+ The final model is found to provide results inline with any individual regressor for the data.
+It should be able to withstand input  collected in the same manner, and in fact saw reasonable results when submitted to the competition, falling in the upper third of results, for both public and private Kaggle data sets(Note: the public set is used for testing until the contest concludes, upon which the private set is used to judge scores).
+It was seen that across all data sets (Validation/Train/Test), the results were similar for similar inputs.

 ### Justification
 In this section, your model?s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section:
 - _Are the final results found stronger than the benchmark result reported earlier?_
 - _Have you thoroughly analyzed and discussed the final solution?_
 - _Is the final solution significant enough to have solved the problem?_

+In the end we have seen that using stacking to combine the results of models has made a significant(approximatly 10%) improvement in scores as compared to the base output of the linear model.
+This shows that for the type of problem, stacking is a very valid way to arrive at a solution.

 ## V. Conclusion